microsoft/TypeScript/doc/spec.md

 messenger.start();
 ```

-the use of an arrow function expression causes the callback to have the same `this` as the surrounding ‘start’ method.
+the use of an arrow function expression causes the callback to have the same `this` as the surrounding 'start' method.
 Writing the callback as a standard function expression it becomes necessary to manually arrange access to the surrounding `this`, for example by copying it into a local variable:

 ```TypeScript
 class Messenger {